Entrust Your Case To An Attorney With Decades Of Federal Criminal Defense Experience

 - Insurance fraud

-Healthcare fraud is a very serious offense, and the federal government does not take it lightly.
-If you are tried for healthcare fraud, you will have to face the Department of Justice’s own Health Care Fraud Unit, dedicated specifically to investigating and penalizing false claims.
-A conviction for healthcare fraud of any kind may result in massive fines, long-term prison sentences, and financial ruin for you and your loved ones.
+Health care fraud is a very serious offense, and the federal government does not take it lightly.
+If you are tried for health care fraud, you will have to face the Department of Justice’s own Health Care Fraud Unit, dedicated specifically to investigating and penalizing false claims.
+A conviction for health care fraud of any kind may result in massive fines, long-term prison sentences, and financial ruin for you and your loved ones.
+Attorney Peter Barrett has represented many healthcare professionals including medical doctors.

 I’ve just been contacted by a federal agent about the charges against me.
 What should I do?

-What should I do if I have been served with a federal search warrant?
+What should I do if I have been served with a federal search warrant or grand jury subpoena?

-Frequently, federal investigators will attempt to speak with witnesses/employees in the course of delivering a grand jury subpoena.
+Frequently, federal investigators will attempt to speak with witnesses/employees in the course of delivering a search warrant or grand jury subpoena.
 Anyone served with such a subpoena should consult a lawyer immediately.
-A subpoena will list the Assistant United States Attorney responsible for the investigation, which will provide a point of contact for the lawyer.
+A subpoena will list the assistant U.S. attorney responsible for the investigation, which will provide a point of contact for the lawyer.

 There are three types of subpoenas: